 On 7 May 2015, BNP Paribas and Ageas reached a new agreement which allows BNP Paribas to purchase outstanding CASHES under the condition that these are converted into Ageas shares, leading to a proportional settlement of the RPN.
-The agreement between Ageas and BNP Paribas will expire by year-end 2016.
+The agreement between Ageas and BNP Paribas has expired on 31 December 2016 and has not been renewed.

 On 24 July 2015, BNP Paribas obtained the prior agreement from the European Central Bank to proceed to purchase CASHES within a limit of EUR 200 million nominal amount.
-During the first half of 2016, this prior agreement has been used for EUR 164 million, of which EUR 124 million converted into Ageas shares.
+In 2016, this agreement has been used for EUR 164 million converted into Ageas shares.